ab77/netflix-proxy/README.md

 [n14] If Netflix still thinks you are in a wrong country, try a different tunnel server (e.g. in a US location).

 [n15] See, https://openvz.org/Docker_inside_CT.

+[n16] Netflix have most definitely blocked this service provider network ranges, so following the process is unlikely to yeild an unblocking solution.

 ```
 -- v2.4